Hafize Gaye Erkan

 Hafize Gaye Erkan (born 1979, Istanbul) is the former governor of the Central Bank of Turkey.
 She is a former co-CEO and president of First Republic Bank and was a member of the company's board of directors.
-She is the former CEO of Greystone & Co Inc, a New York-based national real estate finance company in the senior-housing industry.
 She also was a board member at Tiffany & Co and a director at Marsh & Mclennan Cos Inc.

 Personal life

 She was born in Istanbul, Turkey in 1979, to an engineer father and a mother who taught mathematics and physics.
-As a child, Erkan composed and sold operas.
 She graduated from Istanbul High School and enrolled at Boğaziçi University's (BOUN) Department of Industrial engineering in 1997, graduating as valedictorian with a BSc in 2001.
 She earned a PhD in Operations research and Financial engineering from Princeton University, and is a graduate of Harvard Business School's Advanced Management Program and the Stanford Graduate School of Business Executive Program in Leadership.

 She is married to Batur Biçer, managing director at Napier Park Global Capital.